benjaminhuang13/SNKRScraper_GoogleCal/README.md

 Update 2022-07-17: SNKR website has been updated leading the product scrapping to fail.

 # SNKRScraper-GoogleCal
-Scraper that scrapes SNKR.com's upcoming drops and searches up stockX.com's data to determine if drops are worth reselling.
-If profitable, a google calendar event is created.
+Bot that scrapes SNKR.com's upcoming drops and searches for selling price data on stockX.com to determine if drops are worth re-selling.
+If a drop is found to be profitable, the bot will create a Google calendar.
 Comments are left within the code to indicate where to fill in necessary data.

 ## "Security Feature" (Actually a bug):
 - Somtimes when token expires, it needs to be deleted in order to run the program again and it will refresh the token.